 Panic ensues as every employee of Vul.
 Nerable Attorneys at Law find they are unable to access anything, anywhere

-Mr. Nerable opens google and starts searching for an IT company to assist.
-He reaches multiple IT companies who give him a very similar answer; there is little that any of those companies can do.
+Mr. Nerable opens Google and starts searching for an IT company to assist his business.
+He reaches multiple IT companies who give him a very similar answer; there is little that any of them can do to help at this late stage.

 Very agitated, he follows the directions on the ransomware pop-up window and proceeds to pay $278,000 to decrypt his files.
 The criminal on the other end of the dark web chat acknowledges the receipt of the funds and explains that the decryption will start soon.
 Mr. Nerable, being an aggressive attorney, demands that they decrypt the files now.
 There is no response back from the hacker.